Best Way to Mix Protein Powder

 If you want to increase calorie intake, you like a thicker more creamy taste and you don’t have any issues digesting lactose, milk is a great option.

-#2 Mixing Protein Powder with Water
+#2 Mixing With Water

 The cheapest option of all and the least calorific, but unfortunately the least tasty, too.
 Water is good for powders that are flavored already and taste good without the need of added ingredients.